itsnotgunnar/zshrc-config/README.md

 1. Ensure you have Zsh and Git installed on your system.
 If not, you can install them using your package manager.
 For example, on Ubuntu, you would use `sudo apt install zsh git`.

 2. Install Ruby and the colorls gem.
-On Ubuntu, you can do this with `sudo apt install ruby` and then `gem install colorls`.
+On Ubuntu, you can do this with `sudo apt install ruby ruby-dev` and then `sudo gem install colorls`.

 3. Clone this repository to your local machine using `git clone https://github.com/<username>/zshrc-config.git`.